Bynaryman/OSFNTC/README.md

 ## Installation

-The installation process is a tedious task and depends on what your objective, your machine, kernels, Operatin Systems are.
-Most of the time each subframework embeded here has a Readme file explaining installation steps.
+The installation process for this project is complex and varies depending on your specific goals, machine, kernel, and operating system.
+Each subframework included here typically has its own Readme file explaining the necessary installation steps.

-To make it work, the following call will modify several environment variable used by the underneath framework.
+To set up the environment variables used by the underlying framework, execute the following script:

 ```bash
 source ./misc/script_add_stuff_to_venv.sh
 ```

-The process is iterative and will certainly not work at the first try as I just tested on 3 different machines and the steps slightly changed between each other.
+This process is iterative and may require several attempts to succeed.
+Testing on three different machines revealed slight variations in the required steps.

-I add here specific commands or comments needed to install some frameworks
+Below are specific commands and comments required to install some of the frameworks.

 ### ocse
-Modified libocxl/Makefile to enforce pulling of misc/ocxl.
+The libocxl/Makefile has been modified to ensure the correct misc/ocxl version is pulled.

 ### openblas
 ```bash